tizianocolagrossi/magistrale-appunti/ETH/README.md

 - RBN

 Uses of advanced methods (0day, custom exploit) to attack.
 Are persistent because the attack stop after long time and threats because are organized, motivated etc.
 Non APT attacks are against targets of opportunity.
 APT -> Long-term goals, used to steal a large amount of data in a long time.
 APT goal **Obtain and mantain access to information**.
 APT attack don't destroy system or interrupt normal operation.
 Techniques: dropper delivery services, SQL injection to add malware to wesites, infected USB stik "**drops**" infected HW or SW, social engineering, impersonating users.
-Hide file (linux file name '.. '), RAM drives "sudo mount -t ramfs -o size=512M ramfs /tmp/ram/", to see ram drives use "df -a".
+Hide file (linux file name '.. '), RAM drives ```sudo mount -t ramfs -o size=512M ramfs /tmp/ram/```, to see ram drives use ```df -a```.

 ## APT methods of attack
 1. Spear-phishing email